electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 The **Model Context Protocol** is an open standard for connecting AI models to external data sources and tools.
 Think of it as a universal adapter that allows LLMs to interact with databases, APIs, and computational engines through a standardized interface.

-In Erik's architecture, MCP serves as the bridge between our agents and external computational resources:
+In Erik's architecture, MCP serves as the bridge between the agents and external computational resources:

 ```python
 mcp_wolfram = McpToolset(